History of Northern Ireland: 1916: Easter Rising, Battle of the Somme and aftermath

 During World War I, tensions continued to mount in Ireland.
 Hardline Irish separatists (known at the time as Irish Nationalists and later as Republicans) rejected Home Rule entirely because it involved maintaining the connection with Britain.
 They retained control of one faction of the Irish Volunteers, and in Easter 1916, led by Thomas Clarke, James Connolly and others attempted a rebellion in Dublin.
 After summary trials, the British government had the leaders executed for treason.
 The government blamed the small Sinn Féin party, which had little to do with it.
 The execution of the leaders of the rebellion turned out to be a propaganda coup for militant republicanism, and Sinn Féin's previously negligible popular support grew.
 The surviving leaders of the Irish Volunteers infiltrated the party and assumed its leadership in 1917.
 (The Irish Volunteers would later become the Irish Republican Army (IRA) in 1919.)
 Republicans gained further support when the British government attempted to introduce conscription to Ireland in 1918.
 Sinn Féin was at the forefront of organising the campaign against conscription.

 The 36th (Ulster) Division was one of the first units in the British Army to be sent into the Somme beginning in July 1916.
 Despite being one of the few divisions to achieve their objectives, the Ulstermen suffered nearly 85% casualties.
 Though the 36th Division was made up of both Catholics and Protestants from the north, one result from the heavy losses at the Somme was that the Unionist community became evermore determined to remain in the United Kingdom, believing themselves to have sacrificed their sons at the behest of the Crown.
 Nationalists joined in great numbers as well, with "old" Irish regiments from Munster and Leinster being greatly strengthened by these recruits.
 When the veterans of World War I, on both sides of the political divide, returned from the Front in 1918 and 1919, they came back as battle-hardened soldiers.
-In the general election of 1918, the Irish Parliamentary Party lost almost all of its seats to Sinn Féin.
+In the 1918 general election, the Irish Parliamentary Party lost almost all of its seats to Sinn Féin.
 Of the 30 seats in the six counties that would become Northern Ireland, 23 were won by Unionists, including three Labour Unionists and five of the six IPP members returned in Ireland were elected in Ulster as a result of local voting pacts with Sinn Féin.

 Guerrilla warfare gathered pace in Ireland in the aftermath of the election, leading to the Anglo-Irish War.
 Although lower in intensity in Ulster than the rest of Ireland, the conflict was complicated there by involving not only the IRA, British Army and Royal Irish Constabulary, but the Ulster Volunteer Force (UVF) as well.